mlambert-uk/PersonalPlanningTemplate/5 - Resources/Sources/Personal Planning Template Documentation/Visualising your Goals.md

  [[Visualising your Goals#Table of Contents|Top]]
 ___
 # Personal Development
 You will probably already have some ideas of the goals you want to set yourself for your own personal development.
-This section of the board is for anything that doesn't fit into one of the other sections and is all about your personal growth.
+If you need some ideas, you could conduct a [[SWOT analysis]], or a review of your [[Personal Brand]].
+This section of the board is for anything that doesn't fit into one of the [[My Whole Self]] sections and is all about your personal growth.
 ## Fill in your Personal Development Goals
 In the ":LiTarget: 2 - Goals" section, right-click on the ":LiCode: Personal Development" folder and chose ":LiNotebookPen: New Note" from the drop-down menu.
 You will be prompted for a Goal Title.
 Fill in the title of your goal, for example "Complete adding goals to my Goals Board"